ZdravkoKirilov/booksbrowser/README.md

 Basic filtering is also available and it can match a set of selected authors from a checkbox

+Clicking on a book title expands/shrinks the elements.
+Purchase link, genre, publish date can be seen.

 Installing.
 Prerequisites: NodeJS, Git
 --------------------------------------